ManticoreGamesInc/platform-documentation/src/tutorials/art/art_reference.md

 #### I Change My Mind: Resetting a Deinstanced Template

-When you make a change to an instance of a template, the text turns blue and it is “Deinstanced”.
-There might be times when you don’t like the changes you’ve made, and you would like to return to your original template.
+When you make a change to an instance of a template, the text turns blue and it is "Deinstanced".
+There might be times when you don't like the changes you've made, and you would like to return to your original template.

-To do this, right click an object in the template and select “**Reset to Template**”.
+To do this, right click an object in the template and select "**Reset to Template**".
 This will revert the template back to the original design!

-#### Downloading & Using Other Creator’s Templates
+#### Downloading & Using Other Creator's Templates

 Templates made by other people can be downloaded from Community Content and re-used as anything you like.
 This is a great way to focus on getting to your final idea faster than creating everything from scratch!